Node.js CommonJS/ESM Interop: Edges and Dual Packages

 return mod.default;

-The require(esm) path
+The require(esm) Path

-Node added this capability in v20.17 and v22.0 behind --experimental-require-module.
+The feature arrived in v20.17 and v22.0 behind --experimental-require-module.
 It became unflagged in v20.19, v22.12, and v23.0.
-It stopped emitting an experimental warning by default in v20.19, v22.13, and v23.5.
+It stopped showing an experimental warning by default in v20.19, v22.13, and v23.5.
 Node v24.15 marks the feature as no longer experimental.
-For packages that only need unflagged support, a practical engine range is ^20.19 || >=22.12; for no default warning on the v22 line, use >=22.13.

 const utils = require('./utils.mjs');

-console.log(utils.helperFn); // named exportThat is a different shape from ordinary CJS.
-Requiring a CJS module returns module.exports directly.
-Requiring an ESM module returns the namespace object, where the default export is only one property among the named exports.
+console.log(utils.helperFn);That shape is different from normal CJS.
+Requiring CJS returns module.exports directly.
+Requiring ESM returns a namespace object, so the default export is one property on that object.

 // point.mjs